akuafo/toukun/README.md

 # An exploration of OpenAI tokenization (tiktoken _educational and more)

-This is a walkthrough of the OpenAI tiktoken package including Python examples of text tokenization, viewing the internal dictionary, multi-byte unicode, logit bias, and more.
+This is a work-in-progress walkthrough of the OpenAI tiktoken package including Python examples of text tokenization, viewing the internal dictionary, multi-byte unicode, logit bias, and more.
 The scripts in this repository were created for learning and experimentation.

 Getting started:
 * clone this project
 * cd toukun
-* pip install . (this will install this project with openai's tiktoken as a submodule) editable package so you can change the source code
+* pip install . (this will install this project with openai's tiktoken as a submodule)

 Table of Contents:
 - <a href="#Background">Brief background on tokenization